 - Is what humans are for.

-It would seem – given all the competing demands and trends that currently dominate education – that if we can nurture a technology-rich environment in which good questions are the driving force of how we all learn together and how we assess learning, then we will truly be making learning meaningful and authentic.
+It would seem – given all the competing demands and trends that currently dominate education – that if we can nurture a culture in which good questions are the driving force of how we all learn together and how we assess learning, then we will truly be making learning meaningful and authentic.
 Ultimately we need, as Gary Stager reminds us, to “liberate learners from their dependency on being taught.”
 The old, linear lines are no longer sufficient.

 Kevin Kelly, The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future